 Links on your website must be working, both internally and externally.
 This can be a major turn off for customers.
 They will get frustrated with the broken links and go to a competitor’s website for their needs instead.

 This is an element of evaluating a web design that many people may not think about, but there are a lot of ways that the design of a website can impact SEO.
 Both SEO and social networking need to start with a strong web design.
 For example, if your website has a lot of graphics or images, you need to add ALT tags to the image descriptions so search engines will be able to see them.

 Another thing to ask yourself when evaluating a web design is if the website it HTML efficient.
 If it’s not, it will hurt your search rankings.
-Other ways to improve SEO is making sure that coding is efficient, relevant keywords are being used in heading tags, title tags and meta-descriptions, and ensuring there is a site map.
+To improve your SEO, make sure coding is efficient, use relevant keywords in heading tags, title tags, and meta-descriptions, and ensure there is a site map.
 Consider the way your web design will affect search ranking and make the appropriate adjustments.

 If you are looking to for a full website design evaluation and an updated web design to reflect those changes, contact Edkent Media today.